jpamental/variable-fonts/README.md

 ## Deployment

-The link to view the deployed site is [googlefonts.github.io/variable-fonts](https://googlefonts.github.io/variable-fonts).
+The deployed site is [variablefonts.io](https://variablefonts.io) and hosted on [Github Pages](https://pages.github.io), so commits to the `gh-pages` branch are automatically made live.